moricard/requirejs-mode/README.md

 `M-x requirejs-import-file` fixes this problem by giving you a mini-buffer prompt from which you can browse your file-system for the said module.
-It will then insert it in the dependencies list of your current module definition and insert a CamelCased version of the name of it's name in the function definition.
+It will then insert it in the dependencies list of your current module definition and insert a CamelCased version of it's name in the function definition.

-It goes the extra mile by doing some processing to the file-name you imported.
+It goes the extra mile by doing some extra processing to the file-name you imported.

+* Trims the `.js` extension and transforms `dash-based-names` to `CamelCased` in function def.
+* Prepends `text!` in the dependency to make use of the text plugin of requirejs if the file you import is a template.
+* Adds `View` to the variable name if the file you import is within a `views` folder.
+* Adds `Template` to the variable name if the file you import is within a `templates` folder.

 Here are a couple examples.
 Note: I use [Backbone.js](http://backbonejs.org) lately so most of these are Backbone related in some way, but not necessarely exclusive to it.

 * Importing `.../javascripts/models/item.js`